huynhvanphuc/CISSP/README.md

     * Continuous Improvement
 * Risk Analysis
   * Process of achieving risk management goals
+  * For any Risk analysis we need to identify our assets.
+What are we protecting?
+      * Qualitative Risk Analysis – How likely is it to happen and how bad is it if it happens?
+This is vague, guessing, a feeling and relatively quick to do.
+Most often done to know where to focus the Quantitative Risk Analysis.
+      * Quantitative Risk Analysis – What will it actually cost us in $?
+This is fact based analysis, Total $ value of asset, math is involved.
   * Steps
     * Identifying risk
     * Evaluating risk